 I had it.
 And I gave it away.
 I was offered it.
 And I turned it down.
 It’s always within my reach, and I don’t grab it.

 Sometimes I worry I’m downright ungrateful.
-For the sake of so many who lost work in the past year, for the women who’ve fallen yet further behind because the world treats us like nothing more than baby vending machines, for the younger me who never believed she could make a living writing… what right do I have to turn down well-paid work?
+For the sake of so many I’ve seen lose work over the years, for the women who’ve fallen yet further behind because the world treats us like nothing more than baby vending machines, for the younger me who never believed she could make a living writing… what right do I have to turn down well-paid work?

 But I don’t think I’m an ingrate.